Qawwali: Origins

+From its earliest development, qawwali drew upon verses from the Qur'an, ḥadīth, Persian and Hindavi Sufi poetry, and mystical symbolism to express themes of divine love (ishq), longing for closeness to Allah, praise of the Prophet Muhammad, and veneration of his family (Ahl al-Bayt) and the saints (awliyā).
+One of the earliest qawwalis traditionally associated with Amir Khusrau is the qaul Man Kunto Maula, based on the well-known Prophetic saying, "Whoever has me as master, then Ali is his master."
+The qawwali repertoire encompasses several devotional forms, including hamd (praise of Allah), qaul, na'at (praise of the Prophet Muhammad), and manqabat (poetry in honour of Imam Ali, other members of Ahl al-Bayt, and Sufi saints), each serving a distinct devotional purpose within the mehfil-e-samā.

+In the religiously and culturally diverse setting of Medieval India, qawwali shared thematic resonances with Hindu Bhakti devotional traditions.
+Both used the language of love and separation: the Sufi idea of ishq aligns with Bhakti notions of prem (devotional love) and viraha (the pain of separation).
+Amir Khusrau sometimes drew on Indic imagery, including motifs linked to Krishna devotion, in his poetry — part of the wider Indo-Persian cultural synthesis of medieval India.

 Originally, musical instrument use in Qawwali was prohibited.
 The following conditions were initially placed on Qawwali:

 Sima' (to listen to Qawwali) is permissible if a few conditions are met.
 The singer must be an adult and not a child or a female.
 The listener must only listen to everything in the remembrance of Allah.
 The words that are sung must be free from obscenity and indecency and they must not be void.
 Musical instruments must not be present in the gathering.
 If all these conditions are met, Sima' is permissible.

 Someone complained to the Sultan of the Mashaa'ikh that some of the dervishes danced in a gathering where there were musical instruments.
 He said, they did not do good as something impermissible cannot be condoned.